 Member and Senior Policy Analyst

 Marina Charles has been with The Charles Group since 2003.
 She manages the company's operations and participates in the development of white papers and studies.
 Prior to joining The Charles Group, she spent twelve years as a corporate transactional attorney, first in New York City, focusing on corporate finance and venture capital work, then in Washington, DC as part of an international transactional practice group.
 Marina has extensive experience in contracts and regulatory analysis as well as international business matters.
-Marina received her BA, cum laude, in Government from Harvard University and her JD from Columbia University Law School, where she was a Stone Scholar.
+Marina received her BA, cum laude, in Government from Harvard University and her JD from Columbia University Law School.
 She is fluent in French and Russian.
-Originally from Massachusetts, she resides in Maryland.
+Although she lived in Maryland for many years, she is originally from Massachusetts and a New Englander at heart.

 Senior Vice President, Operations